Syllabus for NUR-732

 NURSING ADMINISTRATION: SEMINAR AND PROCESS PRACTICUM

 This capstone course provides the student with the opportunity to integrate management theory into the role of nurse administrator/executive.
 Student focus is on nursing management processes in healthcare systems.
 Students continue in their selected area of clinical practice monitored by the mentor and onground preceptor.
 Students engage in a reflective discussion of nursing administration issues and experiences in the online seminar.
 This course requires completion of 150 hours of Practicum.
 Submission of the e-portfolio will be required to demonstrate achievement of MSN program outcomes and competencies.

 *Students may register for one elective concurrent with this course.

 Advisory: Students who do not have updated e-portfolios will not be able to register for this course.
-Open only to Thomas Edison State College students enrolled in the MSN degree and Nurse Administration Certificate Programs.
+Open only to Thomas Edison State University students enrolled in the MSN degree and Nurse Administration Certificate Programs.